What is long-range shooting?

 I understand why some hate the round, and it’s largely the .308 Winchester fanboys.

-It honestly feels like cheating behind a quality 6.5 Creedmoor.
+It honestly feels like cheating when you are behind a quality 6.5 Creedmoor.
 The 6.5 CM is superior to the .308 Win in just about any practical sense of the matter with better range, less effect with wind, and less bullet drop.

-This is largely because the .308 Winchester is a heavier, slower bullet.
-Even with kinetic energy factored in, after 500 yards the 6.5 CM pulls away as the leader due to its retained velocity.
+This is mainly because the .308 Winchester is a heavier, slower bullet.
+Even with kinetic energy factored in, after 500 yards, the 6.5 CM pulls away as the leader due to its retained velocity.

-Ammo availability has gotten much larger for the 6.5 Creedmoor as well, and can even be picked up locally at your neighborhood Wal-Mart.
+Ammo availability has become extensive for the 6.5 Creedmoor.
+You can even pick it up at your local neighborhood Wal-Mart.

 While there isn’t much of a cheap alternative for 6.5 CM ammunition, Lucky Gunner lists S&B 140-grain FMJs for $0.78/round.
 A personal favorite of mine is the Federal Premium 130-grain Bergers, which at the time of this writing costs $1.50/round.

-.416 Barret while a very new cartridge compared to most is currently the ultimate boss king of extreme long range shooting – the Team Global Precision Group not long ago used the .416 Barrett to ring steel at a mind-blowing 6,012 yards (3.4 miles, 5497 meters, 18,036 feet).
+.416 Barrett, while a very new cartridge compared to most, is currently the ultimate boss king of extreme long-range shooting.
+Not long ago, Team Global Precision Group used the .416 Barrett to ring steel at a mind-blowing 6,012 yards (3.4 miles, 5497 meters, 18,036 feet).
 If you took the Statue of Liberty and laid it down, that’s almost 20 Statues of Liberty long.
-That’s a lot of FREEDOM.
+That’s a lot of freedom.

-.300 Winchester Magnum is a favorite of hunters around the world for big game at long range.
+.300 Winchester Magnum is a favorite of hunters worldwide for big game at long range.
 Need to drop an Elk at 500 yards? .300 Win Mag is your ticket.
-While still a great long-range precision shooting cartridge, it is starting to lose ground to newer and softer shooting cartridges.
+While still a great long-range precision shooting cartridge, it is starting to lose ground to newer, softer shooting cartridges.

-Cartridges like the .338 Lapua Magnum, .375 Cheytac, and .50 BMG have shown incredible performance down range.
-Price ranges a lot for rifles, and feeding them is a whole different story, even if you reload.
-If you take a left turn, you can go through an endless list of wildcats.
+Cartridges like the .338 Lapua Magnum, .375 Cheytac, and .50 BMG have shown incredible performance down range, but they can be prohibitively expensive.
+Prices vary greatly for rifles, but feeding them is a whole different story — even if you reload.
+If you take a left turn, you can go through an endless list of wildcat cartridges as well.

 What are some of your favorite long-range cartridges?
 Let us know in the comments below!
-And to reach out that far…you’ll need some great glass.
-Here’s our Best Long Range Scopes.
+And to reach out that far…you’ll need some quality glass, so check out our article on the Best Long Range Scopes.